 - the time and date of your visit to the website;

 - the pages and documents you have accessed or viewed; and

-- the type of browser you are using (for example Chrome, Firefox, Internet Explorer).
+- the type of browser you are using (for example Chrome, Firefox).

 Usage statistics or patterns obtained from tracking the level and range of interest in the SCIS website are collected in order to improve the SCIS services or develop new services.
 This information will be connected to a SCIS user’s profile but will be de-identified prior to any use in reports.

 2. How does ESA collect your personal information?